-The Early Years Foundation stage at Marlborough Primary School
+The Early Years Foundation Stage at

-We believe that everychild is unique and that children have different starting points.
+We believe that every child is unique and that children have different starting points.
 Our curriculum is designed to recognise children’s diverse range of experiences from other settings and their home environment.
 We plan according to a child’s stage of development in order for them to be nurtured and thrive in our care.
-We know the crucial role that early years has to play in providing firm foundations upon which the rest of a child education is sucessfully based.
+We know the crucial role that early years has to play in providing firm foundations upon which the rest of a child education is successfully based.
 In our planning we use the Statutory EYFS (education programmes) that provides us with the curriculum framework that we build on to decide what we intend children to learn and develop at our school.

 Activities are organised to provide a range of learning experiences for children to flourish and make exceptional progress.
-Planning for each term is carried out using a topic based approach, which is flexible to take into consideration children's interests and specific events.
+Planning for each term is carried out using a topic-based approach, which is flexible to take into consideration children's interests and specific events.

 - Personal, Social and Emotional Development